 As Covid restrictions continue then the NRM Reviews continue to be bumper 84-page editions to help while away the hours when we can’t do much else.
-We aim to have this issue with all UK members, and other postal systems permitting, with all overseas members too by the end of April.
-This is to enable readers to commemorate the day when, arguably, an event took place which resulted in the greatest loss of Gt Britain’s railway route mileage.
-The date was 3 May 1921, so on 3 May 2021 you will know the background to this story.
+We got this issue to all UK members, and other postal systems permitting, to all overseas members too by the end of April.
+This enabled readers to commemorate the day when, arguably, an event took place which resulted in the greatest loss of Gt Britain’s railway route mileage.
+The date was 3 May 1921, so on 3 May 2021 you know the background to this story.

 Looking back further to 1825, we have an update on the Stockton and Darlington preparations for the 200th anniversary, an event with which Locomotion at Shildon will take a starring role.
 Talking of Locomotion – the locomotive, the move from Darlington to Shildon is also discussed together with Green Arrow’s move to Doncaster.
 In the summer 2020 issue, Hugh Fenwick described the effects of summer weather on the permanent way (PW).
 With a PW career of over 50 years, and with April showers in mind, Hugh describes the effects of sudden heavy rainfall in an article on ‘Washouts’.
 We also have an article by another long-standing engineer, David Thornber, on the frustrations of PW projects, a very thought-provoking piece.

 Our regular contributor Mike Peart takes a serious look, but with a humorous angle, on trespassers over the years, both the woolly ovine type and the two-legged variety.
 Some of the excuses which trespassers have come up with are inventive to say the least.
 We feature the stories of four stations from around the country, the ‘rebirth’ of Curzon Street, Birmingham, the evolution of Alloa, the changes at Waterloo since Eurostar left and the ‘Subs’ of Edinburgh.